scrubbbbs/cbird/doc/cbird-devel.md

 - nuke-dups-in: show how many would not be deleted
 - group-by breaks the sort/sort doesn't work on group-by?
 - -with type <x>, recognize enumerations as in params
-- sort result groups too
+- ~sort result groups too~
 - option to pre-compute no-reference quality score for each image, might be reasonable for automatic deletions
 - ~frame grab any non-indexed video in similar-to~ added in v0.7.?
-- sort by path should sort files before files in subfolders
+- sort by path should sort files before folders in subfolders

 ### Indexing
-- file/directory name filters for inclusion/exclusion
+- ~file/directory name filters for inclusion/exclusion~ added v0.7.4
 - store date-modified,size for better updating
 - also store container md5 (.zip) for faster updating/verifying
-- ~\>64k frames per video~
+- ~\>64k frames per video~ added v0.7.4
 - capture more common errors in indexer
   - unsupported ICC profile
   - colordescriptor on grayscale image